What is Coffee?

-Previous data probably didn’t show all the facts about the link between coffee and chronic kidney disease.
-Factors omitted from reports could have led to this conclusion such as additives not taken into account such as sugar, artificial sweeteners, or cream.
-Though these may add flavor, there are numerous studies that link these extras to various illnesses.
-Coffee is actually beneficial for keeping chronic kidney disease at bay.
+Previous data showed a link between coffee and chronic kidney disease.
+However, omitted facts most likely led to this conclusion.
+Additives not taken into account include sugar, artificial sweeteners, and cream.
+Though these may add flavor, numerous studies actually link these extras to various illnesses; therefore, previous data were skewed.
+In fact, new science proves that coffee is actually beneficial for keeping chronic kidney disease at bay.

 In June 2018, The American Journal of Medicine published a study reporting that the effects of coffee intake reduced the risk of chronic kidney disease.
 Researchers analyzed 8,717 subjects with normal renal function.
 Using a database from the Korean Genome and Epidemiology Study from the years 2001 to 2014, 9,644 subjects with normal renal function were reviewed.
 Coffee consumption was categorized into five groups:

 - no coffee per week